Navigating Organizational Complexity

 Secure checkout Fast Shipping Easy returns

-Navigating Organizational Complexity explores the challenges of contemporary management in an era defined by unpredictability, complexity, and environmental volatility.
-Drawing on Nassim Taleb’s metaphor of the “black swan,” the book expands this concept to include a typology of transformative events: Black Swans (negative and unexpected), White Swans (positive and unexpected), Grey Swans (known but neglected threats), and Green Swans (long-term environmental megatrends).
+Navigating Organizational Complexity: Resilience and Adaptability from Black Swans to Green explores the challenges of contemporary management in an era defined by unpredictability, complexity, and environmental volatility.
+Drawing on Nassim Taleb’s metaphor of the “black swan”, this book expands this concept to include a typology of transformative events: Black Swans (negative and unexpected), White Swans (positive and unexpected), Gray Swans (known but neglected threats), and Green Swans (long-term environmental megatrends).
 Through interdisciplinary analysis, it examines how organizations can build resilience, adapt to uncertainty, and thrive in the face of disruption.
 It offers practical tools and frameworks for strategic foresight, leadership, and risk management, making it an essential resource for navigating the complexities of the modern business environment.
 Key features include an innovative approach to the “black swan” metaphor, integrating concepts such as antifragility, organizational resilience, and sustainability.
-The book combines insights from management, sociology, psychology, and economics, with references to global crises, climate change, and digitization.
+This book combines insights from management, sociology, psychology, and economics, with references to global crises, climate change, and digitization.
 Readers will benefit from practical strategies for fostering adaptability, learning cultures, and visionary leadership, supported by rich academic literature and real-world examples.
 It is ideal for academics, researchers, and advanced students in management, organizational studies, and sustainability, as well as business leaders seeking actionable insights to future-proof their organizations.

 Zofia Gródek-Szostak is an assistant professor in the Department of Economics and Business at the Krakow University of Economics.
-She is an accredited consultant of the Polish Agency for Enterprise Development (PARP) in the field of innovative consulting services of the National Innovation Network (KSI) and general consulting services of the National Service System (KSU).
-She is the author of papers on public financing of investments and R&D works and on implementing innovative solutions in enterprises.
-Additionally, she is a member of the Regional Studies Association (RSA) and The Polish Economic Society (PTE).
+She is an accredited consultant of the Polish Agency for Enterprise Development (PARP) in the field of innovative consulting services of the National Innova¬tion Network (KSI) and general consulting services of the National Service System (KSU).
+She has authored papers on public financing of investments and R&D works and on implementing innovative solutions in enterprises.
+Additionally, she is a member of the Regional Studies Association (RSA) and the Polish Economic Society (PTE).

-Henryk Gurgul is professor at AGH University of Krakow, Department of Applications of Mathematics in Economics.
-His research interests include econometrics, financial econometrics, economic growth, globalization, energy economics, international financial markets and input-output models.
-Author or coauthor of more than 250 publications.
-Supervisor of 25 PhDs in Poland and abroad.
-Visiting professor at universities in Graz and Klagenfurt (Austria), Erlangen-Nuernberg, Greifswald, Ilmenau, Saarbruecken (Germany), Trieste and Siena (Italy), Valencia (Spain), Koper (Slovenia), Joensuu (Finland).
-Elected member of International Statistical Institute (ISI).
+Henryk Gurgul is a professor in the Department of Applications of Math¬ematics in Economics, AGH University of Krakow.
+His research interests include econometrics, financial econometrics, economic growth, globaliza¬tion, energy economics, international financial markets, and input-output models.
+He is the author or co-author of more than 250 publications and is the supervisor of 25 PhDs in Poland and abroad.
+Visiting professor at universities in Graz and Klagenfurt (Austria), Erlangen-Nuernberg, Greif¬swald, Ilmenau, Saarbruecken (Germany), Trieste and Siena (Italy), Valencia (Spain), Koper (Slovenia), and Joensuu (Finland).
+He is the elected member of the International Statistical Institute (ISI).

 Agata Niemczyk is an associate professor in the Department of Tourism at the Krakow University of Economics.
-She researches, writes, and lectures on consumer behavior, cultural and business tourism, tourism marketing, territorial marketing, silver economy, green entrepreneurship, and sustainable development.
-She is a member of a number of national and international research teams.
-She is also a member of the Regional Studies Association (RSA) and The Polish Economic Society (PTE).
+She researches, writes, and lectures on consumer behaviour, cultural and business tourism, tourism marketing, ter¬ritorial marketing, silver economy, green entrepreneurship, and sustainable development.
+She is a member of a number of national and international re¬search teams.
+She is also a member of the Regional Studies Association (RSA) and the Polish Economic Society (PTE).
 She is the author and co-author of more than 250 publications.

 More from this author